millionhz/cplusplus-notes/README.md

 $$-2147483648 \iff 0 \iff 2147483647$$
 ```
-> 0 is also a positive number and we write it separately and subtract 1 from the total number of positive integers
+> 0 is considered a positive number.
+Thus, 1 is subtracted from the total number of positive integers when calculating total range of positive numbers.

 ## Storing floats in int